LowLevelDaniel/COIL/execution_model.md

 } coil_execution_domain_attrs_t;
 ```

-## 3. Execution Units
+## 3. Core Execution Units

-### 3.1 Core Execution Unit
+### 3.1 Function Definition (Core)

-The core execution unit in COIL is a function, which defines a sequence of instructions to be executed:
+The basic execution unit in COIL is a function, which defines a sequence of instructions to be executed:

 ```c
 /**